 Students must maintain a semester average of at least 3.0 on a 4.0-point scale.
 Additionally, the expectation is held that doctoral students demonstrate superior academic performance.
-Consequently, a student who earns two Cs or two U's during the course of study or one F in a course will be dismissed from the program.
-Students who earn one C and still maintain a 3.0 GPA will be placed on academic probation and must work with her/his advisor to design a Student Development Plan (see Appendix E), to remediate deficiencies.
-Any student earning a C in a core course must retake the course, regardless of the cumulative GPA, and earn a grade of B or higher.
-A C in a non-core course will not be included in the student's approved plan of studies.
-The student may retake the same course or substitute another graduate-level course (approved by the advisor) one time.
-The student must earn a B or higher in order for the grade to be included in the approved plan of study.
+Consequently, students who earn two Cs or two U's during the course of study or one F in a course will be dismissed from the program.
+Students who earn one C or U and still maintain a 3.0 GPA will be placed on academic probation and must work with their advisor to design a Student Development Plan (see Appendix E), to remediate deficiencies.
+Students earning a C or U in a core course must retake the course, regardless of the cumulative GPA, and earn a grade of B or higher.
+A C or U in a non-core course will not be included in students' approved plan of studies.
+Students may retake the same course or substitute another graduate-level course (approved by the advisor) one time.
+Students must earn a B or higher for the grade to be included in the approved plan of study.
 The repeated course will not replace the grade for the original course; in other words, all grades will be calculated to comprise the cumulative GPA.